MicrosoftDocs/visualstudio-docs/docs/ide/work-with-github-accounts.md

 Then, follow these instructions to add your GitHub account.

-1. Select the icon with your profile name in the upper-right corner of the Visual Studio environment, select **Add another account** and then select **GitHub**.
+1. Select the icon with your profile name in the upper-right corner of the Visual Studio environment, select **Add another account**, and then select **GitHub**.

     :::image type="content" source="../ide/media/vs-2022/add-another-account-github.png" alt-text="Screenshot of using Add another account option to add a GitHub account.":::